New static proxies. Full control. Stable operation.

 Basics of using proxies in Postman

-Think of a Postman proxy as that middleman who handles the handoff between your app and the API server—keeping things private and giving you more control over how requests flow.
+Think of a Postman proxy as that middleman who handles the handoff between your app and the API server-keeping things private and giving you more control over how requests flow.
+The proxy acts as an intermediary between the client application and the destination server, relaying API requests and responses.
+Additionally, a proxy can serve as a security barrier, protecting internal networks by filtering requests and preventing direct access to sensitive resources.

 What is Postman and its features